Ocean Sleeper: History

-In May 2022, Ocean Sleeper headlined the AM//PM Emo Night 5th Anniversary tour with Clay J Gladstone as the opening act.
-Before hosting that tour, they participated in the 2022 UNCAGED festival in Brisbane.
-In June that same year, the band dropped another track "Your Love I'll Never Need".
-In August 2022, Ocean Sleeper released their second Ep under the title "Is It Better Feeling Nothing".
-They then went on the "Is it Better Feeling Nothing Tour" in August and September as the headliner with Thousand Below, Earth Caller, and Inertia.
+In June 2022, the band released "Your Love I'll Never Need" ahead of their second EP, Is It Better Feeling Nothing.
+The EP was supported with an Australia tour.

 In May and June of 2023, Ocean Sleeper became the opening act for the Neverbloom 10th Anniversary Tour with Make Them Suffer as the headliners and Fit for an Autopsy as a supporting act.
-During that time, Ocean Sleeper dropped another single along with the music video to "Never the One".
-In June 2023, Ocean Sleeper dropped another track titled "Tourniquet" and during August and September, the band headlined the "Never the One East Coast Tour" supported by Stepson and Harroway.
-In December that year, Ocean Sleeper participated in the 2023 Good Things festival in Brisbane.
+During that time, Ocean Sleeper released the single "Never the One".
+In June 2023, Ocean Sleeper issued the track "Tourniquet" and during August and September, the band headlined the Never the One East Coast Tour, supported by Stepson and Harroway.
+In December 2023m Ocean Sleeper participated in the Good Things festival in Brisbane.

+On 9 June 2026, the band announced their second album, Peace When I'm Dead, which was released on 28 August 2026.